|Photographer:||GRDN711 [View profile]||Title:||CAPTAIN LEONIDAS||Added:||Mar 23, 2019|

 Our Chilean pilots said that the holes in the hull are from the Armada de Chile (Chilean Navy) performing target practice.

 Ship traffic in this part of the Messier Channel is light but the wreck and Bajo Cotopaxi are hazards.
-The Chilean Government has mounted a light and an IR reflector on one of the masts of the ST. CHRISTOPHER to serve as a lighthouse and navigational marker (NGA-nr: 2068, Adm.: G 1552).
+The Chilean Government has mounted a light and an IR reflector on one of the masts of the CAPTAIN LEONIDAS to serve as a lighthouse and navigational marker (NGA-nr: 2068, Adm.: G 1552).